LOADING ...

 The human race runs toward a finish line emblazoned with the worlds far' and wonders,

-we ever cross it?
+Will we ever it?

-Have we
+we already?

-We are faced with the seemingly talk.
+We are with the seemingly impossible talk.

 And okay to be afraid.

-How do we the world?
+How do we save the

 We lay in our beds curled question marks, wondering